Beautiful Creatures (band): New album and recent events (2007–present)

 In October 2007, frontman Lesté announced that the band were planning a new album as well as a European tour in January 2008:

 Also in 2007, former guitarist DJ Ashba released the critically acclaimed album The Heroin Diaries Soundtrack after collaborating with Mötley Crüe bassist Nikki Sixx and producer James Michael under the name Sixx:A.M. in August 2007 serving as a soundtrack to Sixx's autobiography The Heroin Diaries: A Year in the Life of a Shattered Rock Star.
 The single Life is Beautiful reached No. 2 on the Billboard Hot Mainstream Rock Tracks.
 Former BC drummer Glen Sobel filled in as drummer for the group's live shows.

 In early 2008, bassist Kenny Kweens started his own project titled Villains of Vaudeville with 3 songs posted online.

 The band played a show on Valentine's Day with Faster Pussycat then in April were announced as one of the acts appearing at Rocklahoma 2008 on Sunday, July 13.

 On October 8, 2008, the song "Anyone" from album Deuce was heard on the FX television series Sons of Anarchy after being licensed by the network.

 In March 2009, drummer Timmy Russell departed the band to join Burn Halo fronted by former Eighteen Visions frontman James Hart.
 On March 24, it was announced that the song Freedom from Deuce would appear in the romantic comedy film The Proposal, starring Sandra Bullock and Ryan Reynolds, as well as on the official soundtrack.
 Also in March, Sixx:A.M. and former BC guitarist DJ Ashba was announced as the new guitarist for Guns N' Roses replacing Robin Finck, who had left the band to rejoin Nine Inch Nails.

 On July 5, Kenny Kweens replaced the departed Scott Griffin in the Phil Lewis fronted L.A.
 Guns but still played with BC at the 3rd annual Rocklahoma.
 The last known documented lineup of Beautiful Creatures consists of Joe Leste on Vocals; Delta Starr on Guitar; Anthony Focx on Guitar; Kenny Kweens on Bass; and Justin Sandler on Drums.
 Bang Tango bassist Lance Eric has filled in for gigs on Bass as well.

-On Nov 25, Joe Lesté collapsed on stage during a Bang Tango show in Chicago, Illinois.
+On Nov 25, Joe Lesté collapsed on stage during a Bang Tango show in Chicago.
 This prompted numerous online rumours that the singer was "on his deathbed" but these were soon quashed by guitarist Alex Grossi:

 Grossi then issued another update on Lesté's condition:

 In February 2017 it was officially announced that Beautiful Creatures had reformed with Leste, Focx.
 Kweens, Grossi and Russell and that they would be re-releasing their second album Deuce in a deluxed edition that will be remastered and remixed with bonus tracks.

+Musical style

+AllMusic described the band's style as "hair dye and a mix of glammy hooks with gritty, hard-hitting post-grunge rock", and as heavily influenced by "metal, hard rock, and arena rock of the '70s and '80s".